 To improve the relationship between the EHR and its users, we assess each individually.

 Run a complete diagnostic on your software, equipment, and internet connectivity to see if there are technical issues that interfere with your EHR experience.
-In a previous blog, we outlined common issues that slow down your EHR.
 Check for issues with:

 - Old, outdated hardware